Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: General local U( ) gauge transformation in the extended canonical formalism

-The $u_{KI}$-dependence of the terms involving the fields $\Phi_{I}$ and their conjugates, $\tilde{\overline{\Pi}}_{I}^{\mu}$, can be replaced according to Eq.~(\ref{form-invariant-1}) by a gauge field dependence
+The $u\indices{^K_I}$-dependence of the terms involving the fields $\Phi^{I}$ and their conjugates, $\tilde{\bar{\Pi}}_{I}^{\mu}$, can be replaced according to Eq.~(\ref{form-invariant-1}) by a gauge field dependence

-In the second group, the $u_{KI}$-dependence of the terms proportional to $\tilde{P}_{JK}^{[\beta\alpha]}$ can be eliminated by means of the transformation rule~(\ref{gauge-tra1-ext}) for the gauge fields, which reads, equivalently
+In the second group, the $u\indices{^K_I}$-dependence of the terms proportional to $\tilde{P}\indices{^J_K^{[\beta\alpha]}}$ can be eliminated by means of the transformation rule~(\ref{gauge-tra1-ext}) for the gauge fields, which reads, equivalently

-In conjunction with the transformation rule for the canonical momenta $\tilde{p}_{JK}^{\nu\mu}$ from Eqs.~(\ref{pointtra-rules2-ext}), one finds
+In conjunction with the transformation rule for the canonical momenta $\tilde{p}\indices{^J_K^\nu^\mu}$ from Eqs.~(\ref{pointtra-rules2-ext}), one finds

-Finally, the $u_{KI}$-dependence of the terms proportional to $\tilde{P}_{JK}^{(\alpha\beta)}$ can be eliminated as well by means of both the canonical transformation rules for the gauge fields~(\ref{gauge-tra1-ext}) and that for the momenta from equations~(\ref{pointtra-rules2-ext})
+Finally, the $u\indices{^K_I}$-dependence of the terms proportional to $\tilde{P}\indices{^J_K^{(\alpha\beta)}}$ can be eliminated as well by means of both the canonical transformation rules for the gauge fields~(\ref{gauge-tra1-ext}) and that for the momenta from equations~(\ref{pointtra-rules2-ext})

-Note that the $\mu,\nu$-symmetric {\em sum\/} of the partial derivatives of the gauge fields does {\em not\/} transform like a tensor under space-time transformations $\by\mapsto\bx$.
-Corresponding to the procedure of introducing a gauge field $\ba_{KJ}$ in Eq.~(\ref{H-ext-tilde-0}), this means that we must regard $\Gamma\indices{^{\xi}_{\alpha\beta}}$ as another ``gauge field''.
+Note that the $\mu,\nu$-symmetric \emph{sum} of the partial derivatives of the gauge fields does \emph{not} transform like a tensor under space-time transformations $\by\mapsto\bx$.
+This will compensate the non-tensor quantities in the initial action to finally render the integrand a world scalar density.

-In all three groups of terms, the crucial requirement for gauge invariance is satisfied, namely that both the emerging terms no longer depend on the $u_{KI}$ and that all of these terms appear in a {\em symmetric form\/} in with opposite sign the original and the transformed canonical variables.
-Summarizing, the transformation of the energy-momentum tensor is given by
+In all three groups of terms, the crucial requirement for gauge invariance is satisfied, namely that both the emerging terms no longer depend on the $u\indices{^K_I}$ and that all of these terms appear in a \emph{symmetric form} in with opposite sign the original and the transformed canonical variables.
+Summarizing, the transformation rule for the Hamiltonians is given by

-Defining a second amended Hamiltonian $\bar{\HC}$ as
+Defining a second amended Hamiltonian $\HC_{2}$ as